Michael A.Robinson picks out the best defense tech stock to buy right now.

 Technology stocks come in all shapes and sizes, from well-known global enterprises such as Amazon.com Inc. (NASDAQ: AMZN), Facebook Inc. (NASDAQ: FB), and Apple Inc. (NASDAQ: AAPL) to smaller startups just making their IPOs that could potentially offer massive returns to early investors.

 That also means the way we evaluate tech stocks has to be different than the way we evaluate the rest of the stock market.

 Tech investors look for growth.
 They want a company with a great idea and a management team committed to making it work.
 As Money Morning Defense and Tech Specialist Michael Robison puts it, "The road to wealth is paved with tech."
 And it doesn't matter if it's a startup going public or a tech megacap dominating its sector.

 But that doesn't mean just any tech stock will see the sort of explosive growth investors want.
 Tech is extremely competitive, and only the best companies with the best ideas and best management hitting their stride at exactly the right time will make investors money.

 That's why we've combed through the most promising tech stocks across the hottest trends in tech to find you stocks with real growth potential.

 Here are our best tech stocks to buy today…

-A broad market rise provides the perfect background for owning fast-growing technology company stocks that are developing products and programs that are changing the world in the blink of an eye.
+So, you want to invest in fast-growing technology company stocks.
+These companies develop products and programs that could change the world in the blink of an eye.